Casey, Ontario

 Casey is a township in the Canadian province of Ontario, located within the Timiskaming District.

-The township had a population of 368 in the Canada 2016 Census.
+The township had a population of 341 in the 2021 census.
 The main communities in the township are Belle Vallée, Judge, and Pearson.
 The municipal offices are located in Belle Vallée.

 The township is named after George Elliott Casey, member of the House of Commons of Canada from 1872 to 1900.